Part 2: Solution Design — How to Identify the Design Characteristics of Modern IT Systems

 Note 2 — If the reader also requires some background in system integration or interface design, both integral topics to this discussion, we recommend you check the relevant articles.

-The story begins when the organization’s stakeholders acknowledge a specific business need and decide to do something about it.
+The story begins when the organization’s stakeholders acknowledge and decide to do something about a specific business need.

 At first, these needs are broadly defined; for example, designing and implementing an algorithm to predict the demand for umbrellas in the rainy season.